 We may receive advertising compensation when you click certain products.
 Before jumping into this page, an important disclosure.

-Coinbase's exchange, Coinbase Pro, is one of the largest Bitcoin exchanges in the United States.
+Coinbase's exchange, Coinbase Advanced Trader (formerly called Coinbase Pro), is one of the largest Bitcoin exchanges in the United States.
 Users can fund their accounts via bank transfer, SEPA, or bank wire.
-Coinbase Pro offers good prices and low fees, but their confusing user interface may initially prove difficult to navigate.
+Coinbase Advanced Trader offers good prices and low fees, but its confusing user interface may initially prove difficult to navigate.
+Visit Coinbase Advanced Trader's Website

 Bity is a Bitcoin exchange and ATM operator, based in Switzerland.
 Their 5 ATMs allow for a quick first purchase and only require phone verification for an initial buy limit of 1,000 EUR or CHF.
 Their online service accepts wire transfers, SOFORT and online bank transfers.